 Capital assets, consisting of computer hardware, software, leasehold improvements, furniture and office equipment, are presented at historical cost, less accumulated depreciation and amortization.
-Capital assets with an initial cost of more than \$10,000 and an estimated useful life in excess of three years are capitalized and depreciated/ amortized.
-Depreciation/amortization is calculated using the straight-line method, with estimated lives ranging from three years for software, five to ten years for all hardware, leasehold improvements, and pension administration system assets, and five years for office equipment.
+Capital assets with an initial cost of more than \$10,000 and an estimated useful life in excess of three years are capitalized and depreciated or amortized.
+Depreciation or amortization is calculated using the straight-line method, with estimated lives ranging from three years for software, five years for hardware and office equipment, and ten years for leasehold improvements and pension administration system assets.